 We seem to have come to a point in our lives where we simply choose to deny the fact that to be sensual is to be a female, that sensuality is beautiful and God given if properly expressed.
-We live under the belief that sensuality is something to be confused with prostitution and therefore something to be kept under wraps; no wonder there is so much chaos and disconnection in our lives.
-We confuse a sensual woman with a prostitute; in some cases we confuse sensuality with being promiscuous and immature.
-We have forgotten a true sensual woman has the mental and spiritual maturity to be in deep contact with her inner goddess in a way that brings all 3 aspects; mental, physical and spiritual; to unison.
-Let us not confuse those who seek validation and are immature on how they handle their sexuality with the outspoken or as some would call it shameless attitude of a true sensual female.
+We live under the belief that sensuality is something to be confused with prostitution or promiscuity and therefore something to be kept under wraps.
+We confuse a sensual woman with an mentally immature woman who is only seeking attention.
+We have forgotten a true sensual woman has the mental and spiritual maturity to be in deep contact with her inner goddess in a way that brings all 3 aspects to unison; mental, physical and spiritual.
+Do not confuse those who seek validation and are immature on how they handle their sexuality, with the outspoken or as some would call it shameless attitude of a true sensual female.
 Such a female is in touch with her inner goddess and understands one can and should be spiritual and sensual in order to find inner balance as a female and therefore inner happiness.

-In Tantra we call the beautiful sensual power of woman, the “Sacred Feminine” , “Shakti” among other names.
+In Tantra we call the beautiful sensual power of woman “Sacred Feminine” , “Shakti” among other names.

-In Tantra the physical body is the starting point of the spiritual search, as it works not only by making you aware of your body and its traumas but also on the development of spirit as you heal each wound.
+In Tantra the physical body is the starting point of the spiritual search, as it works not only by making you aware of your body and its traumas but also helps develop your spirit as you heal each wound.

-While many systems of spirituality deny the body;desire and sex are considered taboo rather than embraced and transcended; Tantra accepts the body and cares for it as a temple but one very much human yet divine.
-Tantra sees the body as sacred; desire properly channeled and its energy harness; as the transcending bridge to a healthier full spiritual plane.
+While many systems of spirituality deny the body; desire and sex are considered taboo rather than embraced and transcended; Tantra accepts the body and cares for it as a temple; a human yet divine temple.
+Tantra sees the body as sacred; it sees desire properly channeled and its energy harness as the transcending bridge to a healthier full spiritual plane.
 It is a school of thought that seeks complete liberty and fulfillment in every aspect of self.
 It emphasizes in the feminine power of life and therefore does not mutilate or condemn women as patriarchal systems do.
 It is a spiritual practice not a religion; a practice that seeks to make man conscious of God being alive within everything.
-Tantra really is the beautiful symphony of Yoga, psychology, meditation, ancient sexual practices, biology, spirituality.
+Tantra really is the beautiful symphony of Yoga, Psychology, Meditation, Ancient Sexual Practices, Biology and Spirituality.

 One of the books I read uses the word “Sacred Whore” often and I can understand how it may affect people’s sensibilities.
 Personally I do not like to describe Feminine Power with those words yet I fully understand the whole meaning of what was written and the wisdom within it.
 It is my wish to share these extracts with you and my hope that as you read them, you may open your mind and soul past any words that may shock you in order to fully understand its meaning.

-I hope these writings help explain why I chose to add Tantra to my background on Psychology; it has helped me a lot.
+I hope these writings help explain why I chose to add Tantra to my background of studies and why I feel it compliments Psychology and Spirituality well.
 I have seen its power to heal many traumas; specially sexually related ones; when properly used or taught.
 Tantra is not for everyone and although I have studied and incorporated all aspects of Tantra in my life, the type of Tantra I focus on when helping others is called NeoTantra.
 This type of Tantra focuses less on the ancient rituals unfamiliar to the western world ;as they are not really necessary within a clinical setting; and substitutes them with modern practices and various disciplines.
-Personally I love the incorporation of NLP (Neurolinguistics Programming) to Tantra as I feel it complements it well.
+Personally I love the incorporation of NLP (Neurolinguistic Programming) to Tantra as I feel it also complements it well.

-Here I will share some extracts from an article I found intriguing, wise in its own way and very real:
+Here I will share some extracts from the article I found intriguing, wise in its own way and very real: